Skip to main content

 What Are Bloodborne Pathogens?

 Bloodborne pathogens (BBPs), by definition, are any disease-causing organisms that pass from one entity to another through blood or other potentially infectious materials (OPIM).
-These include (1):
+They can cause several serious and potentially fatal diseases.
+To keep yourself and those around you safe from exposure, staying informed through bloodborne pathogens training and understanding what they are and how to avoid them is key.

 Bloodborne pathogen transmission isn’t well documented from samples of all bodily fluids.
 Saliva, urine, feces, and sweat are considered “low-risk” fluids from a BBP standpoint, though clinicians should always wear appropriate personal protective equipment (PPE) in the event the fluids mix with blood or carry other infectious diseases.
 Contact with semen or vaginal secretions is considered a high BBP risk during intercourse or when exposed to other mucous membranes.